Umma: Early Dynastic period

-Because the two sites were not excavated until modern times, based on the many looted texts available to them, earlier archaeologists grouped together the ancient cities during the Early Dynastic period of Gišša and Umma into the single geographic name of Umma.
+Because the two sites were not excavated until modern times, earlier archaeologists, based on the many looted texts available to them, grouped together the ancient cities during the Early Dynastic (ED) period of Gišša and Umma into the single geographic name of Umma.
 Modern excavation at these sites has clarified that.
 Gišša ceased occupation after the ED and only one ruler is known, based on a lapis lazuli bead reading "To the goddess Inanna, Aka, king of Gišša (dedicated this bead)".

 Best known for its long frontier conflict with Lagash, as reported c.
 2400 BC by Entemena, the city reached its zenith c.
 2350 BC, under the rule of Lugal-Zage-Si who also controlled Ur and Uruk.